wq/wq/docs/api/config.md

 > **Implementation Note**: If you are using [wq.db], a usable `config.json` (and `config.js`) will be generated automatically by [app.py] based on your registered Django models.
 The information below is for those interested in fine-tuning the individual settings, and for those using [wq/app.js] without [wq.db].
 If you need to customize an entry in the wq.db-generated `pages` configuration, you should generally do so by supplying additional arguments to  `app.router.register_model` in [wq.db.rest] - otherwise the server and client configurations may be out of sync.

 ## Configuration Options
-The primary (and currently only) configuration section in the wq configuration object contains detailed information about the [URL structure] of the application.
-For example, this is used by [wq/app.js] to map URL requests to page templates to render, and also to provide hints to [wq/store.js] as to the structure of the REST API containing the actual data.
+The primary (and currently only) configuration section in the wq configuration object is `pages`, which contains detailed information about the [URL structure] of the application.
+For example, the `pages` configuration is used by [wq/app.js] to map URL requests to page templates to render, and also to provide hints to [wq/store.js] as to the structure of the REST API containing the actual data.

 As its name implies, the `pages` section summarizes all of the available "pages" in the application.
 The section is a mapping of page "names" to simple configuration objects describing each respective page.
 Pages fall into two categories depending on whether or not they are backed by a database table (i.e. ORM model in a Django application).